dendory/NodePoint/src/nodepoint_linux.md

 - Make sure `www/nodepoint.cgi` can be executed by the web server, and it has write access to `nodepoint.cfg`, `db/` and `uploads/`.

-- Map a virtual host in your `httpd.conf`, or link the *www* folder, for example: `ln -s /var/www/html/nodepoint ~/nodepoint/www`.
+- Map a virtual host in your `httpd.conf`, or link the *www* folder, for example: `ln -s /var/www/nodepoint ~/nodepoint/www` (paths may differ based on your distro).

 - Access the site at `http://localhost/nodepoint` and complete the first time configuration.